 Through in-home visits and creative programs that build vital social connections in person, over the phone and within the community, DOROT has been improving life for older adults age 60+ in Westchester County for more than a decade.
 A majority of our Westchester offerings take place in seniors’ homes.
 A member of our social work team will visit with each older adult who wishes to participate in these specific programs.
 Our skilled social workers are proud to also provide vital support to older adults who join our programs.

-DOROT Westchester is funded in part by the Westchester County Department Of Senior Programs and Services.
+DOROT Westchester is funded in part through the US Department of Health and Human Services — Administration on Aging (AOA), New York State Office for the Aging, Westchester County Department of Senior Programs and Services.

 Friendly Visiting has been a core program of DOROT since our inception.
 It continues to be one of our most impactful programs for older adults seeking to make new friends and enjoy engaging activities in their home.
 DOROT social workers expertly match volunteers with older adults in Westchester – based on shared interests and geographic convenience – for weekly or monthly visits.